Gargaj/Foxotron/README.md

 These software are available under their respective licenses.

-The remainder of this project code was (mostly) written by Gargaj / Conspiracy and is public domain.
+The remainder of this project code was (mostly) written by Gargaj / Conspiracy and is public domain; PBR lighting shaders by cce / Peisik.
 Large portions of the code were cannibalized from [Bonzomatic](https://github.com/Gargaj/Bonzomatic).

 ### Textures and cube maps